 Your veterinary surgeon can also supply a product that contains synthetic pheromones (Feliway, Ceva Animal Health) which act in the same way.
 If you are changing your sofa, for example, it often helps to plan ahead and use a fabric throw for a few weeks beforehand which can be draped over the new piece of furniture to make it smell more familiar and acceptable.

-Help your cat feel secure
+Help your cat feel secure and stop toileting indoors

 Even when the cause of spraying is not obvious, there are ways in which you can make your cat feel more secure.
 For example, limiting the area the cat has to patrol to one or two rooms may help improve feelings of security and reduce the desire to mark.
 Synthetic feline facial pheromones (Feliway) mimic the scent produced from glands on the cat's face.
 A diffuser version is available that can be plugged into a floor-level socket in the room where the cat has been spraying most actively.